xi-livecode/xi/README.md

 ## Installation

+### Quickstart

 You will need Ruby 2.1+ installed on your system.
 Check by running `ruby -v`.
-You will also need Bundler.
-Install with `gem install bundler`.
+To install Xi you must install the core libraries and REPL, and then one or more backends.

+There is a configuration file that is written automatically for you when run for the first time at `~/.config/xi/init.rb`.
+You can add require lines and define all the function helpers you want.

+If you want to use Xi with SuperCollider:

+    $ gem install xi-lang xi-supercollider

+Or with MIDI:

+    $ gem install xi-lang xi-midi

+Then run Xi REPL with:

+    $ xi

-Becase Xi is still in **alpha** stage, you will have to checkout this repository using Git:
+Becase Xi is still in **alpha** stage, you might want to clone the repository using Git instead:

     $ git clone https://github.com/xi-livecode/xi

-After that, change into the new directory and install gem dependencies with
+After that, change into the new directory and install gem dependencies with Bundler.
+If you don't have Bundler installed, run `gem install bundler` first.
-Bundler:
+Then:

     $ cd xi
     $ bundle install